What Is Advent?

 In many churches today, Advent is a time of fasting, praying, reading the Bible, and lighting the candles.
 Each candle represents the hope, faith, joy, and peace that are often associated with the Christmas season.

 During this special season, some families choose to make an Advent wreath and light the traditional candles as they follow a written devotional guide.
 Some families celebrate by making Advent calendars and Jesse trees.
 Some might simply bake homemade goodies with Christmas symbols or participate in outdoor family activities such as looking at Christmas lights.

 No matter how you have celebrated Advent in the past, let’s celebrate this year’s Advent season together by remembering the reason for the season.
 During this era of more and big, rather than getting caught up in the gifts and decorations (which can be stressful), why don’t we choose to start a new tradition in our family?
-Instead of focusing on what everyone else is focused on, why not examine our heart and prepare for God’s unconditional gift?
+Instead of focusing on what everyone else is focused on, why not examine our hearts and prepare for God’s unconditional gift?